 Criteria Maximum Points Available Description Minimal BEAD Outlay 100 (50% of total score) 100 points will be assigned based on the average BEAD outlay per location in a given area.
 This outlay is calculated as the total project cost for the given area, minus the proposed matching funds, divided by the number of locations served.
 Additional information will be required for prospective subgrantees in areas with overlapping proposals to make this determination, as further detailed in 2.4.6.
 Points will be deducted for applications in a given area that have a higher average BEAD outlay per location when compared to the application with the lowest average BEAD outlay per location.
-The deduction will be based upon the percentage difference in BEAD outlay relative to the lowest offering, with applications double the lowest average BEAD outlay per location scoring zero points.
-For instance, in a service area that receives two proposals with average BEAD outlays per location of \$5,000 and \$4,000: • The proposal with an average BEAD outlay per location of \$4,000 will receive 100 points • The proposal with an average BEAD outlay per location of \$5,000 will receive 75 points, calculated as follows:
+The deduction will be based upon the percentage difference in BEAD outlay relative to the lowest offering, with applications double the lowest average BEAD outlay per location scoring zero points. • The proposal with an average BEAD outlay per location of \$4,000 will receive 100 points • The proposal with an average BEAD outlay per location of \$5,000 will receive 75 points, calculated as follows:

 Determine the difference by taking the average outlay for the proposal (\$5,000) minus the average outlay for the lowest offering (\$4,000), or \$1,000 Determine the percentage difference by dividing the average outlay for the lowest offering, \$1,000 divided by \$4,000, or 25% Multiply the percentage difference and maximum available points to determine the point deduction, or 25 points Subtract the point deduction (25) from the maximum points available to generate the final score, or 75 points.
 Unless granted a waiver, the prospective subgrantee must cover no less than 25 percent of the overall project cost.
 Affordability 25 (12.5% of total score) Up to 25 points will be assigned for the lowest total price to provide 100/20 service in a given area, inclusive of all taxes, fees, and charges.
 For areas with more than one applicant, 1 point will be deducted from each applicant for every \$2 above the lowest total price submitted for that area, to a maximum of a 25-point deduction.
-Fair Labor Practices 25 (12.5% of total score) and protections with respect to BEAD-funded projects.
+Fair Labor Practices 25 (12.5% of total score) The full 25 points will be awarded to applicants that demonstrate a record of past compliance and narratively provide plans to be in compliance with Federal labor and employment laws by submitting all required materials listed in Requirement 11.
+New entrants without a record of labor and employment law compliance may mitigate this fact by making specific, forward- looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
 Applicants that do not demonstrate a record of past compliance will receive point deductions.
 Points will be deducted for applicants who have received labor law violations in the last 3 years, up to 10 total points.
 Applicants that do not submit the required material in Requirement 11 will receive 0 points.
-For projects completed by a given date, points are assigned as follows: Speed to 20 • Estimated completion within 1 year of award = 20 points Deployment (10% of total score) • Estimated completion within 2 years of award = 15 points • Estimated completion within 3 years of award = 10 points • Estimated completion within 4 years of award = 0 points Speed of Network 20 Points will be assigned for applications based on speed, latency and other technical capabilities of the technologies proposed.
+Speed to Deployment For projects completed by a given date, points are assigned as follows: 20 • Estimated completion within 1 year of award = 20 points (10% of total • Estimated completion within 2 years of award = 15 points score) • Estimated completion within 3 years of award = 10 points • Estimated completion within 4 years of award = 0 points Speed of Network 20 Points will be assigned for applications based on speed, latency and other technical capabilities of the technologies proposed.